Rights and Responsibilities of Tenants Living in Federal Housing

-You and the owner/management company are responsible for complying with your written lease, federal laws, house rules, and local laws governing your property.
-Contact your management agent or your local HUD field office if you have any questions about your lease terms or do not have a copy of it.
+You and the owner are responsible for complying with your written lease, federal laws, state laws, and local laws governing your property.
+Contact your management agent or local HUD field office if you have any questions about your lease terms.

 Your Responsibilities to Your Property Owner or Management Agent

-You have the duty to follow the rules on your lease.
+You must follow the rules in your lease.
 This means:

 - Paying the correct amount of rent on a timely basis each month

 - Providing accurate information to the owner at the certification interview to decide your eligibility for assistance

 - Consenting to the release of information by a third party to allow for verification

-Responsibilities to the Project and to Your Fellow Residents
+Responsibilities to the Housing Facility and Your Fellow Residents

-You also have the duty to live in a way that won't disturb your neighbors, which includes the following:
+You also must live in a way that won't disturb your neighbors.
+Living in such a way includes the following:

 - You cannot engage in criminal activity in the unit, common area, or grounds.

 - You must also maintain your apartment and common areas in the same general physical condition as when you moved in.

-- You should report any defects in building systems, fixtures, appliances, or other parts of the unit, the grounds, or related facilities to the management.
+- You should report any defects in building systems to management.
+That includes fixtures, appliances, or other parts of the unit.

-Residents in HUD-assisted multifamily housing play an important role in decisions that affect their project.
-Different HUD programs provide for specific resident rights.
-You have the right to know under what HUD program your building is assisted.
-Contact your management agent to learn more about your specific building.
+Residents in HUD-assisted multifamily housing play an important role.
+They can help shape decisions that affect their project.
+Different HUD programs have specific resident rights.
+You have the right to know under what HUD program your building falls.
+Contact your management agent to learn more about your building.

-If you need help or more information, you may want to contact one of the following:
+If you need help or more information, contact one of the following:

 - Your property manager